cemulate/manufactoria-editor/README.md

     http://pleasingfungus.com/Manufactoria/?lvl=32&code=b11:6f2;g12:5f3;p12:6f7;q12:7f6;c12:8f3;c12:9f3;r13:6f0&ctm=Program;(Generated);:*;7;3;0

+---

+Also of note, and `mhelper` object is available with the following functions:

+* `mhelper.tapeToNumber` converts a tape string to a number interpreting it as binary with the convention `R=0, B=1`
+* `mhelper.numberToTape` converts a number to a tape using the same convention.

 ## Advanced

 If an input-output problem gaurantees only a particular kind of input tape, such as even-length only, you can return null from `testString` and that test will be skipped/disregarded.